Brenda Walsh (Beverly Hills, 90210): Season 1

 The early development of Brenda Walsh was focused on her feelings about moving to a new town, making new friends, and trying to fit in to the new Beverly Hills lifestyle.
-In the pilot episode, Brenda fantasizes about making big changes in her life, alluding to the idea that she wasn't very popular at her old school.
+In the pilot episode, Brenda fantasizes about making big changes in her life, alluding to the idea that she was not very popular at her old school.
 She meets Kelly Taylor and struggles internally with impressing her and the other kids at school.
 Her desperation to fit in and be counted among the popular is highlighted by her sudden rule breaking and sneaking around.
 She gets a fake ID and gets entry to a club, where she meets a man named Jason, a lawyer in his early 20s.
 Brenda lies to him and pretends to be a college student, embarking on a relationship that proves to be moving too fast for her.

 An example of Brenda's naivete and idealistic attitude was when she disclosed her real age to Jason, thinking that he would continue dating her, in spite of the fact that she was a 16-year-old high school student.
-We see Brenda's youthful heartbreak and the realization that love doesn't conquer all as Jason angrily declines.
-It's in that moment that the audience is most drawn to Brenda, as the direction for the character led us to think that an honor roll student with the loving family and good looks had it all together and lived a perfect and grown up life, even while still in high school.
+We see Brenda's youthful heartbreak and the realization that love does not conquer all as Jason angrily declines.
+It is in that moment that the audience is most drawn to Brenda, as the direction for the character led us to think that an honor roll student with the loving family and good looks had it all together and lived a perfect and grown up life, even while still in high school.
 Her vulnerability at this point brought a touch of reality to the character that fans appreciated and helped move the season into the second episode with a larger fan base.
 Brenda further displays her desire for popularity with her hot and cold relationship with Andrea Zuckerman, the nerdy editor of the West Beverly High newspaper.
 When in front of her friends, Brenda pretends to dislike Andrea, subtly mocking her.
 However, in episodes where Brenda and Andrea are alone together, Brenda treats her with a grudging respect, but they would become good friends later on.
 This behavior is repeated with other, less popular students as well, shining a light on the magnitude of a teenager's desire to fit in and be popular.
 Brenda is no exception to this common theme.

 In season one, the primary character arc for Brenda Walsh came during a series of episodes involving a surprise romance with Brandon's solitary friend, Dylan McKay, who had long been misunderstood as an outsider and bad boy.
 Brenda and Dylan's relationship quickly became serious in season one, after an angry dispute with his father on one of their first dates.
 Brenda consoled Dylan, and the two shared a passionate kiss.
 This scene jump-started one of the most talked about pairings at West Beverly High.
 Brenda's father was initially against the relationship, due to the bad reputation of Dylan's father, however, Brenda continued to date Dylan in secret.